Classification of $\Delta$-divisible linear codes spanned by codewords of weight $\Delta$: Introduction

 Elements $c\in C$ are called \emph{codewords} and $n = n(C)$ is called the \emph{length} of the code.
 The \emph{support} of a codeword $c$ is the number of coordinates with a non-zero entry, i.e., $\supp(c)=\left\{i\in\{1,\dots,n\}\mid c_i\neq 0\right\}$.
 The \emph{(Hamming-)weight} $\wt(c)$ of a codeword is the cardinality $\#\supp(c)$ of its support.
 A code $C$ is called \emph{$\Delta$-divisible} if the weight of every codeword is divisible by some integer $\Delta\ge 1$.
 Divisible codes are important in coding theory and have applications in finite geometry, for example, see the surveys \cite{ward2001divisible} and \cite{honold2018partial}.
 The classification of divisible codes is a hard problem and has been solved only in special cases.
 Recent results into this direction can be found in \cite{Liu-2010-IntJInfCodingTheory1[4]:355-370,Doran-Faux-Gates-Huebsch-Iga-Landweber-Miller-2011-AdvTheorMathPhys15[6]:1909-1970,Betsumiya-Munemasa-2012-JLMSSS86[1]:1-16, Heinlein-Honold-Kiermaier-Kurz-Wassermann-2017-WCC, Honold-Kiermaier-Kurz-Wassermann-2020-IEEETIT66[5]:2713-2716, Kiermaier-Kurz-2020-IEEETIT66[7]:4051-4060}.

-Given an $[n,k]_q$ code $C$, the $[n,n-k]_q$ code $C^\perp=\left\{x\in\mathbb{F}_q^n\mid x^Ty=0\,\forall y\in C\right\}$ is called the \emph{orthogonal}, or \emph{dual} code of $C$.
-A code is called \emph{self-orthogonal} if $C\subseteq C^\perp$ and self-dual if $C=C^\perp$.
+Given an $[n,k]_q$ code $C$, the $[n,n-k]_q$ code $C^\perp=\left\{x\in\mathbb{F}_q^n\mid x^\top y=0\,\forall y\in C\right\}$ is called the \emph{orthogonal}, or \emph{dual} code of $C$.
+A code is called \emph{self-orthogonal} if $C\subseteq C^\perp$ and \emph{self-dual} if $C=C^\perp$.
 Any self-orthogonal binary code is $2$-divisible, and any $4$-divisible binary code is self-orthogonal.
 In \cite[Th.~6.5]{pless1975classification}, indecomposable self-orthogonal binary codes which are spanned by codewords of weight $4$ are completely characterized.
 Based on the property that self-orthogonal binary codes spanned by codewords of weight $4$ are always $4$-divisible, we are going to generalize that result.
 For this, the property of self-orthogonality is replaced by divisibility, which is in the spirit of the generalization of the theorem of Gleason and Pierce (see \cite[Sec.~6.1]{Sloane-1979-SelfDualCodesAndLattices}) by Ward \cite[Th.~2]{Ward-1981-ArchMath36[6]:485-494}.
 In fact, this was Ward's original motivation for studying divisible codes.

-We will prove the following characterization of $q$-ary $\Delta$-divisible codes that are generated by codewords of weight $\Delta$. \begin{Theorem} Let $\Delta$ be a positive integer and let $a$ be the largest integer such that $q^a$ divides $\Delta$.
+The main goal of this article is to prove the following characterization of $q$-ary $\Delta$-divisible codes that are generated by codewords of weight $\Delta$. \begin{Theorem} Let $\Delta$ be a positive integer and let $a$ be the largest integer such that $q^a$ divides $\Delta$.
 Let $C$ be a $q$-ary $\Delta$-divisible linear code that is spanned by codewords of weight $\Delta$.
 Then $C$ is isomorphic to the direct sum of codes of the following form, possibly extended by zero positions. \begin{enumerate}[(i)] \item The $\frac{\Delta}{q^{k-1}}$-fold repetition of the $q$-ary simplex code of dimension $k\in\{1,\ldots,a+1\}$. \end{enumerate} In the binary case $q=2$ additionally: \begin{enumerate}[resume*] \item The $\frac{\Delta}{2^{k-2}}$-fold repetition of the binary first order Reed-Muller code of dimension $k\in\{3,\ldots,a+2\}$. \item For $a \geq 1$: The $\frac{\Delta}{2}$-fold repetition of the binary parity check code of dimension $k \geq 4$. \end{enumerate} Up to the order, the choice of the codes is uniquely determined by $C$. \end{Theorem}